Uphill inflation: Introduction

 In the early universe, the gravitational collapse of large density fluctuations may give rise to primordial black holes~\cite{Hawking:1971ei, Carr:1974nx, Carr:1975qj} (PBHs).
 Among the different mechanisms~\cite{Escriva:2022duf} that have been proposed to account for the presence of those large perturbations is the parametric amplification of quantum vacuum fluctuations during cosmic inflation~\cite{Starobinsky:1979ty, Mukhanov:1981xt, Starobinsky:1982ee, Guth:1982ec, Bardeen:1983qw}.
 This same mechanism is responsible for the cosmological perturbations observed in the cosmic-microwave-background anisotropies~\cite{Planck:2018vyg, Planck:2018nkj}, and in the large-scale structures of the universe~\cite{SDSS:2005xqv, BOSS:2014hwf, Amendola:2016saw, DES:2022qpf}.
 Those measurements confirmed that cosmological perturbations are almost scale-invariant, Gaussian and adiabatic, which is consistent with single-field models of inflation~\cite{Martin:2013tda, Planck:2018jri}.

 If inflation is driven by a single scalar field, perturbations get large when the field velocity is small, which in general requires to cross very flat regions of the potential function.
-Typical examples involve inflection-points models~\cite{Choudhury:2013woa, Kawasaki:2016pql, Garcia-Bellido:2017mdw, Ezquiaga:2017fvi, Germani:2017bcs, Ezquiaga:2018gbw, Bhaumik:2019tvl, Figueroa:2020jkf}, false-vacuum configurations~\cite{Dvali:2003vv, Hamada:2014wna, Bezrukov:2014bra, Kitajima:2019ibn, Geller:2022nkr, Gu:2022pbo, Animali:2022otk}, or step-like features~\cite{Inomata:2021tpx, Cai:2021zsp, Cai:2022erk}.
+Typical examples involve inflection-points models~\cite{Choudhury:2013woa, Kawasaki:2016pql, Garcia-Bellido:2017mdw, Ezquiaga:2017fvi, Germani:2017bcs, Ezquiaga:2018gbw, Bhaumik:2019tvl, Figueroa:2020jkf}, false-vacuum configurations~\cite{Dvali:2003vv, Hamada:2014wna, Bezrukov:2014bra, Kitajima:2019ibn, Geller:2022nkr, Gu:2022pbo, Animali:2022otk}, step-like or bump-like features~\cite{Atal:2019cdz, Atal:2019erb, Inomata:2021tpx, Cai:2021zsp, Cai:2022erk, Pi:2022ysn} or non-canonical kinetic terms~\cite{Chen:2013aj, Chen:2013eea}.
 Another possibility is to consider the case where the inflaton climbs up its potential: at some point, the field stops climbing and starts rolling down, hence at the turn-around point its velocity necessarily vanishes.
 When this happens, inflation must take place (since the kinetic energy of the inflaton vanishes), and we refer to this regime as ``uphill inflation''.

 Interestingly, the production of PBHs in such a scenario was studied early on in \Refa{Yokoyama:1998pt}, in double-well potentials similar to the one depicted in \Fig{fig:DWIpot}.
 If the width of the double well is of the order of the Planck mass, the velocity inherited by the inflaton from the first phase of inflation taking place at large-field values is such that, after overshooting the potential minimum, the inflaton climbs up the local maximum and its velocity vanishes close to the top, before it rolls down again towards one of the two minima.
 This triggers a second phase of inflation during which perturbations grow at a high rate and may thus later collapse into PBHs.